-If a member of the campus community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify the College of the Redwoods Public Safety Department (CRPS) at 707-476-4111.
+Suppose a campus community member has reason to believe that a student who resides in oncampus housing is missing.
+In that case, they should immediately notify the College of the Redwoods Public Safety Department (CRPS) at 707-476-4111.

 The CRPS will generate a missing person report and initiate an investigation.
 The Humboldt County Sheriff's Office will be immediately notified of a student reported missing under unusual circumstances.
-In addition to registering a general emergency contact, students residing in on-campus housing have the option to confidentially identify an individual to be contacted by College of the Redwoods in the event that the student is determined to be missing for more than 24 hours.
-If a student has identified such an individual, College of the Redwoods will notify that individual no later than 24 hours after the student is determined to be missing.
-A student who wishes to identify a confidential contact can do so through the College of the Redwoods Housing Coordinator.
-A student's confidential contact information will be accessible only by authorized campus officials and law enforcement in the course of the investigation.
+In addition to registering a general emergency contact, students residing in oncampus housing have the option to confidentially identify an individual to be contacted by the College of the Redwoods if the student is determined to be missing for more than 24 hours.
+If a student has identified such an individual, the College of the Redwoods will notify that individual no later than 24 hours after the student is determined to be missing.
+A student who wishes to identify a confidential contact through the College of the Redwoods Housing Coordinator.
+A student's confidential contact information will be accessible only by authorized campus officials and law enforcement in the investigation.

-After investigating a missing person report, should the CRPS determine that the student has been missing for 24 hours, College of the Redwoods will notify the Humboldt County Sheriff's Office and the student's emergency contact no later than 24 hours after the student is determined to be missing.
-If the missing student is under 18 years of age, and is not an emancipated individual, College of the Redwoods will notify the student's parent or legal guardian immediately.
+After investigating a missing person report, should the CRPS determine that the student has been missing for 24 hours, the College of the Redwoods will notify the Humboldt County Sheriff's Office and the student's emergency contact no later than 24 hours after the student is determined to be missing.
+Suppose the missing student is under 18 years of age and is not an emancipated individual.
+In that case, the College of the Redwoods will notify the student's parent or legal guardian immediately.